 These constant thoughts may lead to isolation, negative beliefs about the world, and loss of interest in things that used to be important.
 These symptoms are measured in questions 8 through 14 above.

 One of the most obvious signs is a heightened startle response, or near constant hypervigilance.
 Experts call these “arousal” symptoms, because they arouse the body’s defensive reactions.

-Often people describe needing to always see an exit, not being able to stand with people behind them, or feeling on edge even in previously safe places.
+Often people describe needing to always see an exit door, not being able to stand with people behind them, or feeling on edge even in previously safe places.
 These symptoms are measured in questions 15 through 20 above.

 To make a diagnosis, symptoms must be present a month or more following the trauma.
-That’s because having such symptoms within days to a few weeks after a trauma may be a normal part of adjusting after the event and often clear up on their own.
-The symptoms may have started immediately and continued for over a month, or may start later.
+That’s because having such responses within days to a few weeks after a trauma may be a normal part of adjusting after the event and often clear up on their own.

 Adding up the Criteria